Robert Lam

-Robert Lam was a beloved Malaysian newscaster and tireless champion of clear English, whose steady voice and reassuring manner filled living rooms across the country for more than twenty years.
-While he is chiefly remembered for the primetime bulletins he delivered each night, his dedication to improving the public's command of English marked every stage of his extraordinary career.
+Robert Lam was a popular Malaysian newscaster and known for his clear English, whose steady voice and reassuring manner was heard across the country for more than twenty years.
+While he is chiefly remembered for the primetime bulletins he delivered each night, he was also dedicated to improving the public's command of English.

 Early life and influences

 Born in Ipoh, Perak, during the final months of World War II, Robert grew up in a household that valued English above most other skills.
 His father, a village councillor during the British era, was known for drafting formal letters that even colonial officers would approve.
 Neighbours regularly came seeking his father’s help, and the steady rhythm of these conversations left an indelible impression on young Robert, teaching him the power of clear, correct speech.

 Surrounded by books and after-school grammar drills, he came to believe that language, like music, allowed people to express what mattered most.
 Lam credited his father for laying that first brick and remembered Miss Yip at Anderson School, Ipoh for gently pushing him to excel in English.
 His early church days shaped him, too.
 As a youth leader in the Assembly of God, he spoke to the pews on Saturday evenings—honing the ease and warmth that would later define his public speaking.